A period of unprecedented acceleration of vaccine introductions

 The 2011-2015 strategy also included three cross-cutting areas: Monitoring and Evaluation, Advocacy, Communication and Public Policy, and Policy.

 Monitoring and evaluation

 Monitoring and evaluation (M&E) is essential for improving performance and ensuring the Vaccine Alliance is using its resources effectively.

 M&E is a cross-cutting function and activities are conducted by the Secretariat, Vaccine Alliance partners and countries themselves.
-Gavi has developed a Monitoring and Evaluation Framework and Strategy, which is intended to guide Gavi's work in M&E for the period 2011-2015.
+Gavi developed a Monitoring and Evaluation Framework and Strategy, which guided our work in M&E for the period 2011-2015.

 Advocacy, communications and public policy